 - Limit their time outdoors.
 Cats can get sunburned, so it’s best to keep them indoors during the hottest hours of the day.
 If they must go outside, ensure they have access to shade and plenty of freshwaters.

-- Keep your cat calm: A very active cat that is running around on a hot day will quickly become exhausted and dehydrated.
+- Keep your cat calm: A very active cat running around on a hot day will quickly become exhausted and dehydrated.
 Encourage your cat to relax when outside temperatures are soaring.

 - Provide your cat with a shady spot to relax during the hottest day.
-If possible keep your cat indoors during the hottest hours of the day.
+If possible, keep your cat indoors during the hottest hours of the day.
 Avoid harsh chemicals on your cat’s fur – they can be absorbed through the skin and cause health problems.
 Stick to gentle natural shampoos.

-- Keep your house cool: You could also try creating a cool and darkened indoor retreat for them to sleep in and feel safe.
+- Keep your house cool: You could also try creating a calm and darkened indoor retreat for them to sleep in and feel safe.
 A top tip is to place a cardboard box on its side and position it somewhere calm and quiet in the house, such as behind a chair or on a cool surface like a wooden floor.
 Line it with a breathable natural fabric such as a cotton towel.
 A cooler room of the house would be one out of the reach of the sun’s direct rays or in the basement.
 Such an area would be perfect for the kitty to spend most of its day.
 An area carpeted with Ceramic tiles or Marble floor coverings will remain cooler even during hot, humid weather.

 - Take care of them while inside a car: It’s less common for cats to travel in cars than dogs, but they are just as susceptible to the risks.
 If you are taking your cat to the vet, the cattery, or a cat show, for example, never leave them in the car.
-Always ensure their carriers are secure, shaded, and allow air to circulate.
+Always ensure their carriers are secure and shaded and allow air to circulate.
 Solid plastic boxes with a secure wire mesh door are preferable.